-What’s more is, some investors, particularly those looking to maximise their tax free allowance for the year, will insist on seeing advance assurance from HMRC before they commit to closing.
-They require proof that your startup qualifies under the scheme.
+What’s more, some investors, particularly those looking to maximise their tax free allowance for the year, will insist on seeing advance assurance from HMRC before they commit to closing.
+They need to see proof that your startup qualifies for SEIS or EIS.

 So, what’s a founder to do?

-The good news is that at SeedLegals we’ve automated everything you’ll need close your round on one platform.
-And there are 3 things you can do right now to make sure you get your investment over the line before 31st March.
+The good news is that at SeedLegals we’ve automated everything you’ll need close your round online.
+And there are three things you can do right now to make sure you get your investment over the line before 5 April.

-So if you’re in the position where you have a handful of investors lined up, but not quite enough to reach your target, you can offer your investors SeedFAST agreements (it’s one per investment) instead.
-You can create and issue a SeedFAST agreement to an investor to sign in minutes on SeedLegals.
-Sign up here to get started.
+If you’re in the position where you have a handful of investors lined up but not quite enough to reach your target, you can offer your investors a SeedFAST (it’s one per investment) instead.

 But what if you’ve already opened your round and have some investors committed and ready to close, but not the full amount you were hoping for?

-With SeedLegals you can turn what used to be a 8-12 week process of drafting documents from scratch, Microsoft Word track changes and long email threads (and not to mention high legal fees) into a seamless process, creating all the agreements you need in a few clicks.
+Doing a funding round used to be a painfully slow 8 to 12 week process of drafting documents from scratch, and back-and-forth emails with documents full of tracked changes (and not to mention high legal fees).
+At SeedLegals, we’ve turned this into a seamless workflow, you can create all the agreements you need in just a few clicks.

-We also have tonnes of data that can help you set the dials on your funding round based on your company - to speed up your negotiations and close in record time.
+We also have plenty of plenty of data to help you choose terms for your funding round based on what’s right for company – this can help you speed up negotiations and close in record time.

-However, it can often be a difficult decision of whether to close a smaller amount now or wait for those final investor commitments to come in - commitments that might take much longer than expected.
+However, it can often be a difficult decision of whether to close a smaller amount now or wait for those final investors to commit – and those commitments might take much longer than expected.

-That means that instead of waiting to reach your full initial target - you can close the commitments that you have now, but with a provision that allows you to accept additional Instant Investment later.
+That’s why we created Instant Investment – instead of waiting to reach your full initial target amount, you can close with the investors who are committed now, with a provision in the investment documents that allows you to accept additional Instant Investments later.

-Before, this would have been a difficult decision of accepting less money in the round than you thought you needed - because you likely wouldn’t be able to accept any new investment without doing a new funding round.
+Before, this would have been a difficult decision – to accept less money in the round than you wanted – because you probably wouldn’t have been able to accept any new investment without doing a new funding round.

-But with Instant Investment - you can send out to new investors a proposal even after your round has closed in just a few clicks.
-Once they’ve signed and deposit the money - SeedLegals takes care of the rest - issuing them shares and automatically syncing your cap table.
+But with Instant Investment, you can send new investors a proposal after your round has closed in just a few clicks.
+When they’ve signed the agreement and transferred the money, SeedLegals takes care of the rest: issuing their shares and automatically syncing your cap table.

-Closing out the legal paperwork of a fundraise can take up to 3 months due to back-and-forth negotiations with your investors.
-Professional investors often have a series of terms they will regularly require to be part of the documentation, which can hold up the investment.
+Completing the legal paperwork for a funding round can take up to three months due to the back-and-forth negotiations with your investors.
+Professional investors often have a set of terms they want in the documentation, which can hold up the investment.

-But when raising from friends, family and people you know, they usually won’t have many requirements other than "give me a fair deal, my share certificates and my SEIS please!".
+But when you’re fundraising from friends, family and people you know, usually they won’t have many requirements other than: ‘give me a fair deal, my share certificates and my SEIS tax benefits please!’

-And that’s exactly what we designed our Bootstrap Round for, it allows you to quickly and inexpensively accept a small amount of money (it’s ideal for round of up to £100k) without creating and negotiating over long form documents that just aren’t needed at this stage in your business.
+And that’s exactly why we designed our Bootstrap round: it allows you to quickly and inexpensively accept a small amount of money (it’s ideal for round of up to £100,000) without having to create and negotiate over long-form documents that just aren’t necessary at this stage in your business.